 When you only have 2 or 3 hours, the only way to get to the airport is a taxi.
 The fare is expensive, but you will lose much more money if you miss your flight.
 Since they accept credit cards, there is nothing to be worried about.

 3. When you think you don’t enough time (less than an hour)

 The shortest travel time by a taxi is for 60 min.
 If you find you won’t be able to get there in time, try to call the airline for your flight.
-Depending on your flight ticket, you may be able to change your flight without extra fee.
-Never give up on getting in time for your flight since some airline companies have an unofficial rule -- the “Flat Tire Rule”.
-This rule permits you to standby for free on the next flight when you have an unavoidable circumstance such as an accident.
-It is not allowed to use for only getting late though, it’s worth to have it in your mind.
+Depending on your flight ticket, you may be able to change your flight without an extra fee.
+Never give up on getting in time for your flight since some airline companies have an unofficial rule -- the “Flat Tire Rule.”
+This rule permits you to standby for free on the next flight when you have an unavoidable circumstance, such as an accident.
+It is not allowed to use for only getting late, though; it’s worth to have it in your mind.

-4. Will miss your red-eye or late flight?
+4. Will you miss your red-eye or late flight?

 *Prices and options mentioned are subject to change.